Durham, England: Pleasure boats

 In addition to the competitive rowing and sculling of the boat clubs mentioned above, there is also hire of public pleasure boats from April to October.

 Rugby

-Durham City Rugby Club has its headquarters on Green Lane:

-Durham City RFC, the second oldest club in the county, was founded in 1872 with navy and gold playing colours and Durham Cathedral's sanctuary knocker as the club's crest.
+Durham City Rugby Club has its headquarters on Green Lane; the second oldest club in the county was founded in 1872, with navy and gold playing colours and Durham Cathedral's sanctuary knocker as the club's crest.

 City's Hollow Drift home has been developed into a facility which includes two floodlit pitches and a training area.

 At present, City run four senior sides, a Veteran's XV, a Ladies' XV and mini and junior teams from aged 6 to 17.